henqc/DS4002_CS3/README.md

 - Download data from WHO [1]
 - Unzip file to get SA_0000001400.csv
 - Export those CSV files and upload to github
-- In a Google Colab notebook, clean data keeping columns related to Time Dimension, SpatialDimensionCode1, DisaggregatingDimension1ValueCode,and Alcohol Type, depending on which analysis you are completing
+- In a Google Colab notebook, clean data keeping columns related to Time Dimension, SpatialDimensionCode1(country), and DisaggregatingDimension1ValueCode(alchohol type), depending on which analysis you are completing
     - Filter SpatialDimensionCode1 for the US, UK, Germany, and Japan for country analysis
     - Filter DisaggregatingDimension1ValueCode for the Beer, Spirits, and Wine for alcohol type analysis
 - Use SARIMAX statistical model in Python to find trends and predictions of the data based on those countries and further analyze whether alcohol types spiked in those countries at that time